15 Ways You Can Change Your Eating Habits in Just One Day

 A bagged lunch from home is an easy way to monitor what you’re eating, plus save you a few bucks.
 Set a reminder on your phone to go off after dinner, then take a few minutes to make a salad or your own bowl (brown rice or quinoa topped with veggies and a protein).
 Or make a week’s worth of lunches on Sunday with this creative trick.
 “Use segmented plastic-ware to make a spread of whole grain crackers or whole wheat pita, veggie sticks, fruit, and hummus or a few pieces of cheese.
 You’ve got a variety of flavors, textures, and shapes that keep it interesting,” says Mills.

 If you do have to buy lunch, plan ahead.
 “Before you head out, take five minutes and think about lunch and the restaurant you’re going to,” says Mills.
 By deciding what you’ll order ahead of time, you can stick to a healthier choice and will be less likely to spontaneously order something that fulfills a not-so-healthy craving.
+Here are 30 healthy-eating tips that could change your life.

 Don’t deprive yourself of treats

 “A little treat like chocolate is good for the body because if they’re habitual and you cut them out, your body goes into stress mode from deprivation and stimulates cortisol production, which then elevates blood glucose levels; the excess gets stored as fat around out middles,” says Mills.
 Eat a small square of at least 70 percent dark chocolate, which can have a positive impact on cholesterol levels, blood pressure, and circulation, she says.
 You can also sprinkle unsweetened cocoa powder on your yogurt or oatmeal for a chocolate-y flavor filled with flavanols, which have antioxidant and ant-inflammatory properties.
-These are signs stress is making you sick.

 Build a decorative fruit bowl

 Encourage yourself to eat healthy at home by filling a large bowl with fruit and displaying it on your kitchen counter or table.
 It doubles as a decoration and healthy snack.
+Feeling lethargic?
+These healthy-eating habits will boost your energy.

 Think about your unhealthy habits